MyselfLeo/sloth/overview/1-introduction.md

 However, its inputs can vary based on what you need.
 Compared to other programming languages, you don't need to parse the command-line inputs yourself: the interpreter does it for you.
 Example:

 ```
+builtin io; # We'll talk about that later

 define main: num -> num {
     print(@0 "\n");
 }